California Poised To Strengthen Mental Health Insurance Laws

 He says many of the patients he represented were denied inpatient addiction treatment.
 "They couldn't afford the care; they didn't get the care; they overdosed and died.
 And there is absolutely no ability to get punitive damages," he says, because that was not a remedy under federal law.
 Without that, says Bendat, insurers had little incentive to change their practices.

-The bill passed by the legislature is now on California Governor Gavin Newsom's desk, and he has 30 days to sign it.
+The bill passed by the legislature is now on California Gov. Gavin Newsom's desk, and he has 30 days to sign it.
 His office declined to comment to NPR about whether or when he intends to sign it into law.